jzhangc/git_nmt_commandline/README.md

   - Bug fixes

-  - Version bumpped appropriately for all modules
+  - Version bumpped to 0.1 for all modules

   (ADDED）
   - General updates